-Article 16 Content of additional Article 8(1) information where an index has been designated as a reference benchmark
+Article 16 Content of Article 8(1)(b) and Article 9(1) of Regulation (EU) No XXXX/2019 information where an index has been designated as a reference benchmark

-The disclosures required in accordance with Article 8(1)(b) of Regulation (EU) No XXXX/2019 shall at least describe the following:
+The disclosures required in accordance with Article 8(1)(b) and Article 9(1) of Regulation (EU) No XXXX/2019 shall at least include the following:

-A description of the reference benchmark, by providing a clear description of the index including detailed information on methodologies leading to the selection of index constituents and index calculation (including effect of leverage within the index), re-balancing methodologies, index changes, important parameters or elements relevant for the investment decision.
+A description of the reference benchmark, by providing a clear description of the index including detailed information on methodologies leading to the selection of input data and index calculation (including effect of leverage within the index), re-balancing methodologies, index changes, important parameters or elements relevant for the investment decision.

 where the benchmark is made up by a basket of indexes the description in point a) above shall be provided with reference to each index; and

-a description of how the reference benchmark is replicated and how the alignment of the aforementioned benchmark with the financial product’s sustainable investments objective is ensured.
+a description of how the reference benchmark is replicated and how the alignment of the aforementioned benchmark with the financial product’s promotion of environmental or social characteristics, or a combination of those characteristics or sustainable investments objective is ensured.

+2. In case of products according to Article 8(1) of Regulation XXXX/2019, the following information shall be given additionally to those mentioned under paragraph 1:

 why and how the reference benchmark is used in the investment process; and

-which features of the reference index are consistent with environmental or social characteristics of the financial product and how consistency is measured or understood.
+which features of the reference index are consistent with environmental or social characteristics of the financial product and how consistency is measured.

 The information under paragraph 1a) shall include at least: